 Don't confuse it with your personality.
 While some of your personality traits may shape your personal brand, it's really more about the professional "you."

 Think about Rihanna.
 Everything that comes to mind about her - her work, her image, her attitude - these are all components that make up her brand.
-You know exactly how she's different than say, Miley.
+You know exactly how she's different than say, Taylor.

 Start thinking about your brand by completing the following activity: